 *A valid PINES library card is required for access.

-You will be able to check out up to 5 (five) items per month on Hoopla through your library card; each checkout will last for two weeks, and there are no fines for items you check out on Hoopla.
+You will be able to check out up to 5 (five) items per month with each checkout lasting for two weeks.

 How to Guides in English